omargalal20/Book-Review-Project/README.md

 This is a simple book reviewing website developed using Node.js.
-It has been deployed with heroku
+It has been deployed with heroku search for https://book-review-project123.herokuapp.com/